Health Sciences and Nursing Programs Forms and Policies

 Online courses do not include hands-on skills testing and will not meet this requirement.

 - Latex Allergy

-Students who have or develop a latex allergy while in a School of Health Education program may find it difficult to complete the program's requirements.
+Students who have or develop a latex allergy while in a School of Health Sciences or School of Nursing program may find it difficult to complete the program's requirements.
 A latex-free environment cannot be guaranteed at Madison Area Technical College or at health care affiliates.
 Students with concerns should contact the appropriate program director and their own health care provider to discuss the ramifications of a latex allergy.